by

 Create a New Wallet Button Component

-In your SvelteKit component, create a new file components/WalletButton.svelte
+In your SvelteKit component, create a new file components/WalletButton.svelte and add the following code:

 import { useWallet } from 'svelte-wallet';